 One of the advantages of using external content is that it can be changed.
 You can change external content as often as you like.
 For example, you can prepare a number of ads ahead of an email.
 Then, you can quickly change the specials that are advertised in the content when stock runs low or the advertised item does not sell.
-The content is changed on your server or uploaded to the FTP directory, and no change to organization settings is required.
+The content is changed on your server or uploaded to the SFTP directory, and no change to organization settings is required.

 When you use external content in an email, you can view the external content scrape to verify your results.
 For external content scraping, ensure that the content on your website is available via HTTPS in order to render in the latest version of Google Chrome.
 For more information, go to Acoustic Campaign: HTTPS protocol for hosting images and content.
 You can also edit and delete a previously created external content placeholder within the email template.

 You can add content to your email from an external source, either from a remote file (URL) or by using FTP.

 Note: If you do not already have external content retrieval (ECR) enabled, contact support.
 You can transfer your HTML file into the upload folder of your SFTP account.
 You can use whatever SFTP file transfer software you choose.

 To add external content to your email, complete the following steps:

 - Open an email.